We are building the next generation of water literate leaders.

 Solving complex environmental challenges requires systemic transformation.

-We envision a future where all citizens have the knowledge and creativity they need to strengthen their communities and live with water in an era of climate change and sea level rise.
+We envision a future where teachers and students have the knowledge, skills, and ethical grounding they need to strengthen communities in an era of climate change and sea-level rise.

 If we don’t have levees, and there’s a storm, the water gets higher and higher and higher.
 That’s bad because the water will go into the city and into the houses.
 The city is shaped like a bowl, so the water goes down into the city.